 The Leisure Services Division - The Leisure Services Division enhances the quality of life in Stamford by providing diverse recreational programs and coordinating services with, and to, other leisure service providers.
 Leisure Services provides direct leadership and coordination of services to numerous youth and adult sports leagues hosting 400 teams in such leagues as tennis, baseball, basketball, soccer, football, and softball, as well as 350 annual programs in music, swimming, youth sports, summer day and specialty camps, and special interest activities.
 Aquatics programming includes supervision and lifeguards at all four City beaches on Long Island Sound and Heroy Pool.
-In addition, a year-round learn to swim program and open swim is offered.
-The Terry Conners Ice Rink, which seats 2,000 spectators, hosts various skating programs and events such as youth hockey, learn to skate, freestyle, lessons, leagues, camps, and high school hockey games.
+In addition, a year-round learn to swim programs and events such as youth hockey, learn to skate, freestyle, lessons, leagues, camps, and high school hockey games.
 The E. Gaynor Brennan Golf Course offers Stamford residents and non-residents a quality and affordable 18-hole golf course that is completely self-sustaining.
 EGB in addition to approximately 38,000 rounds of golf annually, also hosts tournaments and leagues, offers lessons, and has a Pro Shop and a full service restaurant.

 Public Services Bureau: Under the direct supervision of the Director of Operations, the Public Services Bureau was established as part of the Office of Operations in 1996.
 It includes functional elements of what was the City's Public Works Department.
 Currently, the Recycling and Sanitation, Road Maintenance, Stormwater Management, Fleet Management, Building Inspection, Citizens Services Center, and the Cashiering and Permitting Divisions are part of this Bureau.
-Shown below is a summary of the major activities of each of the divisions.
+Shown below is a summary of the major activities of each of the divisions during fiscal year 2016-2017.

-Recycling and Sanitation Division - The Division continues to promote our main goal of providing services for recycling and garbage collection and removal of that waste in a clean, cost effective manner.
-The Department comprises two major sections: the Transfer Station/Recycling Center section (which includes the Transfer Station, Scale House, and the Katrina Mygatt Recycling Center) plus the Collections Division which collects garbage and recycling for residents, up to six-family houses, condominiums, Board of Education facilities, Municipal buildings, parks, City streets, and all Special Events.
-Staff also collect Christmas trees in condominiums, and assist in storm debris pick up if required and snow plowing on all City streets.
+Recycling and Sanitation Division - The Division continues to promote our main goal of providing services for recycling and Garbage collection to increase our recycling efforts.
+The Department comprises two major sections: the Transfer Station/Recycling Center section (which includes the Transfer Station, Scale House, and the Katrina Mygatt Recycling Center, and the Collections section which collects garbage and recycling for residents, up to six-family houses, condominiums, Board of Education facilities, Municipal buildings, parks, City streets, and all Special Events.
+Staff also collects storm debris, Christmas trees in condominiums, and assists in plowing snow on all City streets.

-Prudent management of the Recycling and Sanitation Division has continually increased services despite reduced personnel and lowered budget allocations in the past few years.
-Continued development of a single-stream recycling program showed a 32% single stream recycling diversion rate which, according to the DEEP, is the highest in the State (11,694 recycling tons).
-Additionally, the program received \$63,000 from the sale of recycling commodities.
-In the continued effort to increase recycling and satisfy public needs, the Division distributed steel Victor Stanley containers in the downtown area to improve aesthetics and 1,000 additional or replacement recycling and garbage toters throughout the City.
+Prudent management of the Recycling and Sanitation Division has continually increased services despite reduced personnel and lowered budget requests in the past few years.
+Continued development of a single-stream recycling program showed a 32% single stream recycling diversion rate which according to the DEEP is highest in the State (12,209 recycling tons up from 11,391) which saved the City \$854,463 in garbage hauling expenses (an increase from 2015-2016 savings of \$805,000).
+Additionally, the program received \$249,693 from the sale of recycling commodities.
+In the continued efforts to increase recycling and satisfy public needs, the Division distributed steel Victor Stanley containers downtown to improve aesthetics, 1,000 additional or replacement recycling and garbage toters throughout the City.

 Responsibilities of the Transfer Station section include overseeing the six-days-a-week operation of the Statelicensed, 1,000-ton per day, Transfer Station, Scale House, and Katrina Mygatt Recycling Center facilities in which all of the City's municipal solid waste ("MSW") is managed.
-Processed in fiscal year 2016-2017 were: 53,458 tons of MSW, 12,320 tons of leaves, 6,553 tons of brush and logs, 11,694 tons of household recycling, and 825 tons of mixed metal (\$61,232 in revenue).
+Processed in fiscal year 2015-2016 were: 54,530 tons of MSW, 12,399 tons of leaves, 6,554 tons of brush and logs, 12,083 tons of household recycling, and 895 tons of mixed metal (\$48,995 revenue).